mattxlee/roulette_contract/README.md

 # Contract source files of Etheroulette Game

+The project was deployed to testnet Rinkeby.
+And you can test it by visiting the link: [Roulette](https://rinkeby.coins2.win/roulette/)

+The contract address on Rinkeby is `0xa51b7002058A78947193efa2970aAd3d92Ce1998`, the contract source was verified, you can inspect the details by visiting the link: [Etherscan contract info](https://rinkeby.etherscan.io/address/0xa51b7002058A78947193efa2970aAd3d92Ce1998).

 Here contains the test cases and contract source file.
 Truffle project is required for testing and deploying.
 Recommend to use ganache command line version to simulate the ethereum block chain.